On this page

 The approach and values in Travelling Well Together, will underpin how we take decisions more widely for the diocese including complex and difficult decisions.
 Our hope is that the values will also help decision making in more local contexts, providing a framework for conversations.

-The approach will require a change in how parishes are supported by the diocesan office and area teams.
-In keeping with the diocesan values, we began a conversatioon during 2023 to understand from parishes and worshipping communities how we can develop our approach to providing support and resources.
+The approach articulated in Travelling Well Together requires a change in how parishes are supported by the diocesan office and area teams and other networks.
+In keeping with the diocesan values, we began a conversation during 2023 to understand from parishes and worshipping communities how we can develop our approach to providing support and resources.
 Find out more here.
+The first of the conversations is about how we ensure those who care for our church buildings are given the support they need to maintain, manage and improve them.
+You can find out more about the Church Buildings Support Conversation here.